Luciee246/cart253/topics/data/data-challenge/README.md

 # Terrible new car

-Lucie Soussana, Scarlett Ariolla, Chloe Guerrin, Yelena Arakelian
+Lucie Soussana, Scarlett Arriola, Chloé Guerin, Yelena Arakelian

 [View this project online](URL_FOR_THE_RUNNING_PROJECT)